OnecodexGitHubAdmin/sanity-template-angular-tailwindcss-website/template/README.md

 * Sanity
 * Scully

-You can easily extend the project with Tailwind CSS, Material or others as usual in angular projects
+You can easily extend the project with Material or any as usual in angular projects

 ## Structure